mkobuolys/kazlauskas-dev/blog/2020-06-01-flutter-design-patterns-19-flyweight/index.md

 The `ShapeType` is an enumerator class defining possible shape types - Circle and Square.

-The `IPositionedShape` is an abstract class that is used as an interface for the specific shape classes:
+`IPositionedShape` defines a common interface for the specific shape classes:

 - `render()` - renders the shape - returns the positioned shape widget.
 Also, the **extrinsic** state (x and y coordinates) is passed to this method to render the shape in the exact position.

-`Circle` and `Square` are concrete positioned shape classes that implement the abstract class `IPositionedShape`.
+`Circle` and `Square` are concrete positioned shape implementations of the `IPositionedShape` interface.
 Both of these shapes have their own **intrinsic** state: a circle defines `color` and `diameter` properties while a square contains `color`, `width` properties and a getter `height` which returns the same value as `width`.

 The `ShapeFactory` is a simple factory class that creates and returns a specific shape object via the `createShape()` method by providing the `ShapeType`.